Barry Grant

 Barry Grant is a fictional character from the British Channel 4 soap opera Brookside, played by Paul Usher.
 The character debuted on-screen during the first episode of Brookside, broadcast on 2 November 1982.
 Barry is one of the show's original characters and the only character to appear in the first and final episodes of Brookside.
 Usher decided to leave Brookside in 1984, but returned the following year and remained a regular cast member until 1995.
-He then returned for guest stints in 1996, 1997 and 2003.
+He then returned for guest stints in 1997 and 2003.
+Actor Joe McGann was originally cast as Barry, but when McGann failed to gain an actors equity card, producers decided to recast the role to Usher.
 Barry is characterised as a "hard man" and constant law breaker.
 Writers transformed Barry into Brookside's long-standing villainous character.
 Despite his hard man characterisation, Barry has a special relationship with his mother Sheila Grant (Sue Johnston).
 He would do anything to protect Sheila and to the extent that it created problems with his father Bobby Grant (Ricky Tomlinson).